Fourth Battle of the Isonzo: Overview

-An unsigned truce arrived together with the first great cold in the mountains of the Kras, and operations were ceased due to lack of supplies.
+An unsigned truce on the Karst Plateau was made as the temperatures dropped, and operations were ceased due to lack of supplies.

-The Austro-Hungarian High Command, worried by the huge losses, requested assistance from the German Empire, which was not yet formally in the war against Italy.
-This would eventually lead to German intervention on the Italian front starting with the Eleventh Battle of the Isonzo.
+The Austro-Hungarian High Command, worried by huge losses, requested assistance from the German Empire, which was not yet formally in the war against Italy.
+German Empire intervened on the Italian Front in eleventh battle of the Isonzo.